rEdefineTsf/RemnantSaveGuardian/README.md

 # A copy try to add xgp version support
+this one will stop update when the source project support xgp version

 # Remnant Save Guardian
 Back up your Remnant 2 saves and view your world rolls.